 This post may contain affiliate links.
 As an Amazon Associate, I also earn from qualifying purchases.
 You can read our disclosure information here–

-When the blueberries on your bush are ready to pick depends on factors like the climate where you live and the variety you’re growing, but you can usually assume “roughly” the following:
+When the blueberries on your bush are ready to pick depends on factors like the climate where you live and the variety you’re growing, but timing is roughly the following:

 - Early blueberries: May-June